All about UndefinedBehaviorSanitizer

 Unaligned memory accesses are expensive on some architectures or will cause traps.

-C11 6.3.2.3 says
+C11 6.3.2.3 specifies:

 An integer may be converted to any pointer type.
 Except as previously specified, the result is implementation-defined, might not be correctly aligned, might not point to an entity of the referenced type, and might be a trap representation.